Aryanraj0105/Aryan-Raj-Tech-Portfolio/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/a01ac717-721f-436f-8102-174254058863) and click on Share -> Publish.
+Use Vercel and click on Deploy -> https://aryan-raj-tech-portfolio.vercel.app/.

-## Can I connect a custom domain to my Lovable project?

-Yes, you can!

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.